larryycshih/PS1609/README.txt

 	* Matthew
 	* Sarah

-This webapp will programmed using ASP.NET
+This webapp will programmed using ASP.NET with C# as server side language